 Shares the Río Poqueira gorge with Bubión and Capileira, Pampaneira is one of the prettiest villages in the Alpujarras.
 The stream that flows through its streets is especially cute.

 - Bubión is a great base if you want to go walking - it is on the GR7 hiking route.
 Read some immigrants to the area gushing about the town on this Article on Bubión.

 The highest of the three Río Poqueira towns, it is a good starting point if you intend on climbing the mountain Mulhacén.

 Not an especially exciting town, but it is home to the Fuente Agria, a natural spring with very high iron content.
 The water tastes of sparkling water that have gone flat and, though completely clear, leaves an orange residue where it flows.

 Trevélez is the biggest ham-producing town in one of the biggest ham producing regions in Spain.
-Even if you didn't like Spanish ham before, you will now.
 It also produces good wines.

 A small town remarkable only for its New Year's Eve in August festival.

 Village very close to Bérchules, where they fill the fountains with wine each October.